Skip to content

 Reviewing our Problem: Corruption

-From God’s point-of-view, though we were made in the image of God something happened that corrupted us.
+From God’s point-of-view, though He created us in the image of God something happened that corrupted us.
 The Bible says:

 Our corruption has resulted in our not doing what is good –causing emptiness and death.
 (If you doubt this, read the world news headlines and see what people have been doing the last 24 hours.)
 The result is that we are separated from a Righteous God because we lack righteousness.